ankane/shorts/Favorite-Quotes.md

 ***

+> To avoid criticism, say nothing, do nothing, be nothing.

+- Aristotle

+***

 > The difference between pigeons and oil men in the 80s was that a pigeon could still make a deposit on a Mercedes.

 - Houston, We Have a Problem documentary